Data Logger Suite: Logging and Monitoring

 How to display serial port's incoming data on a dashboard

-I would like to parse incoming data string into different variables and then have a dashboard with gauges, indicators, charts, etc.
+I want to parse incoming data string into different variables and then have a dashboard with gauges, indicators, charts, etc.

 - OPC Server